centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/mysql_tuto.md

 title: Monitor a MySQL or MariaDB database
 ---

+The objective of this tutorial is to monitor a Mysql/MariaDB database.

 ## Prerequisites

-The objective of this tutorial is to monitor a Mysql/MariaDB database.
+### On the database your want to monitor

 In order to be able to collect the necessary information from the database, a database user with specific privileges is required.
 If the database you want to monitor is a Centreon database, a dedicated user already exists and is called **centreon**.
 Otherwise, start by creating a new user: log in to your database, then run the following command: